-HOW TO GET CLE CREDIT AND SIGN UP TO VOLUNTEER:
+HOW TO GET CLE CREDIT FOR WATCHING VIDEO AND STAY UPDATED ON VOLUNTEER OPPORTUNITIES:

 Fill out the form on the right side of the page.
-Click SUBMIT to get the CLE course number to self-report and to volunteer to take a pro bono case.
-After you submit the form, you will start receiving weekly emails with more information on how to volunteer to take a case.
+Click SUBMIT to get the CLE course number to self-report to the State Bar of Texas.

 Resources for Responding to Zero-Tolerance: Credible Fear and Immigration Bond Hearing Training